-- 1. Signage for each tenant has a clear relationship with the design of surrounding properties, including signage affixed to adjacent buildings and the architectural character of the buildings to which they are affixed. - 2.
+- Signage for each tenant has a clear relationship with the design of surrounding properties, including signage affixed to adjacent buildings and the architectural character of the buildings to which they are affixed. - 2.
 All sign structures are placed in locations where they are clear, legible, and connected to the tenant(s) to which the signs are related. - 3.
 The dimensions of each sign shall be appropriate for visibility, legibility, and achieving the purpose of the proposed sign. - 4.
-All signage shall be consistent with the architectural design of the project.

-- 5. The colors and materials of the sign, sign base and other sign-related fixtures shall be consistent with the architecture of the structure. - 6.
-All signage meets the requirements of the Village Zoning Ordinance and all other applicable local codes and ordinances.
+All signage shall be consistent with the architectural design of the project. - 5.
+The colors and materials of the sign, sign base and other sign-related fixtures shall be consistent with the architecture of the structure. - 6.
+All signage meets the requirements of the Village Zoning Ordinance and all other applicable local codes and ordinances. - 7.
+All signage meets the guidelines of the Village Appearance Plan.

-E. Amortization
+E. Modifications